 Russ Green CEO

 The club does not offer work experience placements.
 The club’s Academy may offer work experience to University students but on a case by case basis only.
 Please note, these opportunities are very limited over the course of the year.
 Please email email@example.com

 The club receives many requests in relation to information to assist with dissertations and or questionnaires, unfortunately due to the number of requests and our limited resources it is not possible for us to respond to such requests.

-The club does hold trials at different times throughout the year, anyone player wishing to be considered for a trial must in the first instance send their football curriculum vitae to the club either by post to Rochdale Football Club, Spotland Stadium, Sandy Lane, Rochdale, OL11 5DR or by email to email@example.com
+The club does not hold trials for first team players.
+The Rochdale AFC Academy, does, however, hold trials at different times throughout the year.
+Anyone player wishing to be considered for a trial must in the first instance must send their football curriculum vitae to the club either by post to Rochdale Football Club, Crown Oil Arena, Sandy Lane, Rochdale, OL11 5DR or by email to firstname.lastname@example.org

 If upon receipt of a football CV the club wishes to offer that person a trial it will contact the individual or their nominated representative.